 My home is relatively small, and is aptly described as a combination of mountain cabin and hobbit hollow.
 This property It is not a suburban boiler plate "ticky tacky home".
 The accommodation options include:

-1st option - a single bedroom in the main house that has a small closet and a single bed and one dresser.
+Option #1 - a single bedroom in the main house that has a small closet, bunk beds (single upper bunk and single lower bunk), and one dresser.

-2nd option - a small 12 X 12 guest cabin with a wood deck and a comfy queen size bed, a book shelf and a wall of windows with a garden view.
+Option #2 - a small 12 X 12 guest cabin with a wood deck and a comfy queen size bed, a book shelf and a wall of windows with a garden view.
 It is rustic and heated by one electric powered space heater.
-It has been used it in winter months for guests and it works but it is not as warm and cozy as inside the main house.
+It has been used it in winter months for guests and it works for the hearty among you but it is not as warm and cozy as inside the main house.

-3rd option - a pretty skookum two storey treehouse suitable for spring and summer and fall as it is not heated - can be used in the winter if you don't mind sleeping in warm sleeping bags kept dry by the roof and walls but in sub zero temperatures.
+Option #3 - a pretty skookum two storey treehouse suitable for spring, summer and fall.
+It is not heated - can be used in the winter if you don't mind sleeping in warm sleeping bags kept dry by the roof and walls but in sub zero temperatures.

 The main house is shared by all regardless of which room option is selected as a private sleeping space.
 The main house has a single bathroom with a claw foot cast iron bathtub.
 There is no shower.
 The laundry room, living room, dining area and kitchen is are shared spaces.
 The kitchen is awesome!
 The natural wood counter tops and barn board cabinets makes add warmth and character to the space to make it feel like "Little House on the Prairie" or a rustic mountain cabin.
 A modern stainless steel natural gas range, fridge and dishwasher will inspire your inner professional chef.